 If you are not enrolled in a course as a Commonwealth supported student, you will be required to pay the tuition fee the University has set.
 You may be eligible for a FEE-HELP loan.

 For more information, see the Australian Government's Study Assist website.

 The main benefits of being a Commonwealth supported student are:

 Yes.
 To do so, you must inform the University in writing, on or before the census date that you do not wish to be Commonwealth supported in relation to your program.
 However, you need to be aware that, subject to fairness requirements under Higher Education Support Act 2003, your University is under no obligation to offer you a fee paying place for the program.
 You also need to keep in mind the benefits associated with being Commonwealth supported.

 As a Commonwealth supported student, you will be allocated a Commonwealth Higher Education Student Support Number (CHESSN).
-The CHESSN is a unique identifier that will remain with you.
-It will help Universities and the Australian Government provide you with information about your Student Learning Entitlement (SLE), HECS-HELP assistance, and some other forms of Commonwealth assistance for higher education that you may have used.
+The CHESSN is a unique identifier that will remain with you even if you more higher education providers.
+It will help the Australian Government provide you with information about your HELP debt from HECS-HELP, FEE-HELP, SA-HELP and OS-HELP loans you may have taken out.

-You can use your CHESSN to access myUniAssist from the Study Assist website. myUniAssist provides information about how much Commonwealth assistance you have used.
+You can use your CHESSN to access myUniAssist from the Study Assist website. myUniAssist provides information about how your HELP debt.

 SATAC or UniSA will allocate you a CHESSN as part of the admission application process.

 You will be notified of your CHESSN in your Commonwealth Assistance Notice (CAN) which is available to you via the my Finances section of myUniSA.